carmandomx/project2_conway/README.md

 # Project I

 Welcome!
-This repo is used to deliver a P.R., the [Work repo](https://tabex94.github.io/LIFEfromzero)
+This repo is used to deliver a P.R., the actual workflow repo is [here](https://tabex94.github.io/LIFEfromzero)

 ## Team members